-There is an awful lot you can do and to adequately explain all that, I would need to write a separate blog, or two.
+There is an awful lot you can do and to adequately explain all that, I would need to write a separate blog, or two (or create a whole course - which I've done here!).
 So that you can get started with reducing your pet's toxic load, here are my top 5 tips:

 Feed a clean, whole food, species appropriate diet.
 Or at least replace some of the processed/packaged food you currently feed with fresh, clean foods.
 For guidance on this, check out my Real Food Diet eBooks for cats and dogs.

 Provide filtered water for your cat and dog.
-My favourite water filtration brand is Waters Co.
+One of my favourite water filtration brands is Waters Co.